 - Regionally appropriate growing systems, like our EcoCertified Fruit Program, vs. global standards are better for the planet.

 - 90% of the food consumed in the Northeast comes from outside the region despite our robust regional supply.

 Sign Up for Our Righteous NewsletterSubscribe to our monthly newsletter to hear about what's going on in the field and in our office.
 From food...

 How Does Our Food Hub Work?At Red Tomato, we put farmers first.
 Our position in the supply chain allows us to act as a translator...

 Red Tomato works with small and mid-sized farms in nine Northeastern states.
 Mid-sized producers farm 3.8 million acres of land in the Northeast (that's equal to the state of Connecticut - and then some!).

 Mid-Sized Farm: Total sales between $250,000 and $999,999 per year.

 In the Northeast, 4% of farmers are classified as 'mid-sized', yet they farm 20% of all farmland and are responsible for 28% of the agricultural market.

-We believe in a future where our region’s farmers are thriving!
-Earning a meaningful living, transitioning their farms to the next generation, investing in sustainable production, creating fair and dignified jobs (and Red Tomato is doing the same!), and growing righteous food for all!
+We envision farmers earning a meaningful living, transitioning their farms to the next generation, supporting sustainable production, creating fair and dignified jobs (and Red Tomato doing the same), and growing righteous food for all!